Yogesh-K-Matkar/react_concept_react_app/README.md

             <RouterProvider router={routeLinks} />
         }

     ```

-    6.1. useRouteError:- This hook provides error details, meaning the cause of the error, which gives details of the Type Of Error and error, status, statusText, etc.
+    1. useRouteError:- This hook provides error details, meaning the cause of the error, which gives details of the Type Of Error and error, status, statusText, etc.

         Syntax:-

-            ```jsx
+            ```JSX

                   import { createBrowserRouter, RouterProvider } from "react-router-dom";
                   import { useRouteError } from "react-router-dom";